Hoiberg says NU took cautious approach in postponing Purdue game, and now eyes Indiana

-Nebraska took a couple days off of practice this week in the wake of postponing Tuesday's game at Purdue.
+Nebraska took a couple days off of practice this week in the wake of postponing Tuesday night's game at Purdue.

 Tip-off is set for 5 p.m. at Pinnacle Bank Arena.

-The most important element in the discussion to postpone the Purdue game, Nebraska coach Fred Hoiberg said Saturday, was the health and safety of his student-athletes.
+The most important element in Nebraska's decision to postpone the Purdue game, Husker coach Fred Hoiberg said Saturday, was the health and safety of his student-athletes.
+In the two days they didn't practice, Hoiberg said, they couldn't spend any time at all together.

 "I talked to (Purdue coach) Matt Painter, I talked to the officials at the Big Ten, and we felt the best approach was to reschedule our game," Hoiberg said.
 "I give Matt a lot of credit for being absolutely, 100-percent on board with it.
 When you have something like what happened with our team this last week, the right approach in our minds was the cautious one, to make sure we had everybody healthy."